Snowball Bistability Vanishes at Moderate Orbital Eccentricity: methods

 \subsection{Low-order Ice-thermodynamic Model}

 In order to better understand our GCM results and consider the effects of varying uncertain parameters, we use a low-order ice thermodynamic model originally proposed by \citet{eisenman_nonlinear_2009} and later used in a number of studies of Arctic sea ice stability and bifurcations \citep{abbot_bifurcations_2011, eisenman_factors_2012, wagner_how_2015, hill_analysis_2016}.
-We make particular use of the analytical insights of \citet{hill_analysis_2016}.
+We make particular use of the analytical insights of \citet{hill_analysis_2016} and adopt their assumption of no basal heating, which is consistent with our GCM setting.
 The \citet{eisenman_nonlinear_2009} model was originally developed for the sea ice annual cycle in the Arctic, and we adapt it to apply to the equatorial region of a Snowball climate state that experiences an annual cycle in stellar forcing due to an eccentric orbit.
 Our main purpose will be to investigate the destabilization of the Snowball state that leads to the transition to a non-Snowball climate.

 We now briefly review the model.
-For our application we only consider the regime of a fully ice-covered state throughout the year, which allows us to simplify the model specification relative to \citet{eisenman_nonlinear_2009}.
-In this regime the state variable is the thickness of sea ice, $h$, and we are solving for conditions that allow $h$ to reach zero at some point in the annual cycle, corresponding to a transition from the Snowball climate state to the non-Snowball climate state. $h$ has the following evolution equation,
+For our application, we only consider the regime of a fully ice-covered state throughout the year, which allows us to simplify the model specification relative to \citet{eisenman_nonlinear_2009}.
+In this regime, the state variable is the thickness of sea ice, $h$, and we are solving for conditions that allow $h$ to reach zero at some point in the annual cycle, corresponding to a transition from the Snowball climate state to the non-Snowball climate state. $h$ has the following evolution equation,

-where $F(t) \equiv \left[{(1 - \alpha_{i}) S_0}/({\pi r(t)^2})-(A -Q_{adv}) \right]$ is the net absorbed energy—shortwave absorption minus advective energy ouput—minus the outgoing longwave radiation (OLR) that would be emitted with the ice top at the freezing temperature, assumed to be 0$^\circ$C, $r$ is the distance from the planet to the star in astronomical units (AU), $T_s$ is the surface temperature in Celsius, and model parameters are defined in Table~\ref{tab: para}.
-We use a linear parameterization of outgoing longwave radiation (OLR) fit to output from our GCM simulatios.
-To roughly fit the advective heat flux in the GCM, we let $Q_{adv} = Q_{adv}^* - (S_0/a^2-1)\cdot \Delta Q_{adv}$, where $a$ is the semi-major axis of the planet.
+where $F(t) \equiv \left[{(1 - \alpha_{i}) S_0}/({\pi r(t)^2})+Q_{adv}-A) \right]$ is the net absorbed energy—shortwave absorption plus advective energy (negative when heat is transported poleward from the equator)—minus the outgoing longwave radiation (OLR) that would be emitted with the ice top at the freezing temperature, assumed to be 0$^\circ$C. $r$ is the dimensionless distance from the planet to the star, scaled to one astronomical unit (AU), $T_s$ is the surface temperature in Celsius, and model parameters are defined in Table~\ref{tab: para}.
+We use a linear parameterization of outgoing longwave radiation (OLR) fit to output from our GCM simulations.
+To roughly fit the advective heat flux in the GCM, we scale it to annual mean stellar flux by letting $Q_{adv} = Q_{adv}^* + \left(S/S_0-1 \right) \cdot \Delta Q_{adv}$, where $S = S_0/\left(a^2\sqrt{1-e^2}\right)$, and $a$ is the semi-major axis of the planet scaled to one AU.